 Utah Renter Risk Considerations

 - Weather risks: Utah has a high risk of wildfires, winter storms and earthquakes in certain areas.
-Standard coverage may not include protection for these threats, requiring a separate purchase.
+Standard coverage doesn't include protection for these threats, which require separate policies.

 - Crime risks: Utah ranks 22nd nationwide for property crime and 32nd for identity theft and fraud.
 Consider add-ons and supplemental property damage coverage.

-- Pet ownership: Depending on your pet, consider pet liability coverage.
-Check how pet coverage works with different providers and whether it's included in standard policies.
+- Pet ownership: Consider pet liability coverage.
+Check how pet coverage works and whether it's included in standard policies.

-- Property types: If you have special tools, valuables, electronics or other structures like a pool that need coverage, standard policies may not suffice.
-Look for companies with specific add-ons for additional protection.
+- Property types: If you have special tools, valuables, electronics or structures like a pool, standard policies won't cover these items.
+Look for companies with specific add-ons.

 How Does Renters Insurance Coverage Work?